Skip to main content

 Student card

 Your student card is issued once you enrol and identifies you as a student of the University.
 It can be used for printing (using SydPay), borrowing from the Library, accessing certain buildings, claiming student discounts, and to identify you for administrative purposes, such as during exams.
+You can also download a digital version of your student card.
 Find our more about your student card.

 Student Centre